5 Campfire Safety Tips

 The first step is to make sure that fires are allowed in the first place.
 The National Weather Service will rank fire danger depending on weather conditions and if there is a red flag warning, that means there are very warm temperatures, low humidity, and strong winds.

 Some areas will take it even further and put a full fire ban if conditions are that hazardous.
 If there is a fire ban, that means no fires, using grills, setting off fireworks, or shooting a gun.

 However, you should monitor weather conditions on your own and practice common sense.
-Even if there isn’t a fire ban, but it is super windy and hot once you get to your campsite, you shouldn’t start a fire.
-Your camping trip will be just fine without one and perhaps your decision will save the forest, and the animals and potentially people who live in it.
+Even if there isn’t a fire ban, pay attention to the weather.
+If it is super windy and hot once you get to your campsite, do not start a fire.
+You can participate in other camping activities during your trip and perhaps your decision will save the forest, the animals, and potentially people who live in it or nearby.

 2. Choose a Smart Spot

 If a campsite has a fire ring or metal container, this is obviously the safest place to have a fire.
 If you are backpacking or camping in a more remote location, digging a fire pit about a foot deep and lining it with rocks is a great way to make your own fire ring.

 Make sure to choose a spot that is cleared of brush, dry leaves, and not underneath any trees with low-hanging branches that can catch fire.
 Move any other flammable materials like the tent and especially stove fuel at least five feet away from the flames or flying embers.
 It’s also a good idea to build a fire upwind of a lake or river so if embers do float off they land in the water.